‘Fist fight’ led to fatal stabbing of teenager, court hears

 “A machete was found in a canal by police divers, which is clearly linked to these defendants,” the prosecutor said.

-The court heard the teenager suffered six wounds to his body, including a fatal stabbing to his chest, as well as stab injuries to his upper back, upper left arm, lower arm and top of his head.
+The teenager suffered six wounds to his body, including a fatal stabbing to his chest, as well as stab injuries to his upper back, upper left arm, lower arm and top of his head.

+The jury was told telephone and social media conversations between some of the defendants have been recovered, which included references to buying a ‘chef’ – a knife – in the days before the incident.

+One of the defendants also boasted of attacking the friend of Ramarni, claiming they “smoked him up with wood”, Mr Vaitilingam said.

 Smith, of Lannett Road, Gloucester and his seven co-accused, who cannot be named for legal reasons, deny murder.